 Course Configuration : Lectures (CM) and Tutorials (TD)

 The « Cours Magistraux – CM » are lecture-type courses of 20 to 30 hours per semester (in general 3 hours per week).
-Some CMs are completed by “Travaux Dirigés –TD” , which are optional for exchange students.
+Some CMs are associated to a “Travaux Dirigés –TD” , which are optional for exchange students.

 The “Travaux Dirigés – TD” are tutorial-type courses linked to certain CMs.
 They are spread throughout the semester into approximately 10 sessions of 1h30 per week.
 TDs are optional for exchange students.
 The session topic is given a week in advance and focuses on a specific point that was discussed in the CM.
 Students must prepare each session according to the teacher’s instructions (library research, lectures, oral presentations).

 Learning assessment can be achieved through written and oral exams.